vincentaudebert/vincentaudebert.github.io/_posts/2014-09-26-mean-io-it-is-mean.md

 After this have a look to the [documentation] [2] and explore the folder called "articles" inside your "packages" one.
 It will give you an idea of a basic CRUD system.
 And then yes... it's as easy as this!

 I would say that the most complicated thing I faced on my small project was probably to use/get foreign keys with mongoose but that really well documented [here] [3].

+Other good thing, maybe not for everybody, is that you will write only Javascript as all these technologies are using Javascript.
+You won't put anymore `;` in your python code when you just switch from Javascript front end!
+YAY!

 ### Bonus point
 Big bonus point for mean is that you can easily deploy your app on [Heroku] [4]